rxerium/rishi-homelab/README.md

 ![Alt text](/archive/images/nginxpm.png)

-Nginx Proxy Manager also allowed me to request new SSL certificates for each of the services I am running, this prevents any password sniffing over the network.
+Nginx Proxy Manager also allows me to request new SSL certificates for each of the services I am running, this prevents any password sniffing over the network as traffic is all encrypted.

 ![Alt text](/archive/images/ssl.png)